ranicholson/holbertonschool-zero_day/0x03-git/README.md

 # Practicing Git through the command line

 This is good practice for using Git in the command line.
+This was changed from github!

 ## How can you practice this same project?